rhobs/handbook/content/Teams/observability-platform/sre.md

 ## Goals

-The main goals of our SRE work within this team is to deploy and operate software that meets functional (API) and performance (SLO) requirements of our customers.
+The main goals of our SRE work within this team is to deploy and operate software that meets functional ([API](../../Projects/Observability/observatorium.md) and performance ([Telemeter SLO](../../Projects/Observability/RHOBS/telemeter.md#service-level-agreement), [MST SLO](../../Projects/Observability/RHOBS/mst.md#service-level-agreement)) requirements of our customers.

 Currently, we offer internal service called [RHOBS](../../Projects/Observability/RHOBS) that is used across the company.